Apple's MacBook Air could be getting bigger in 2023

-(Pocket-lint) - Apple's MacBook Air could be about to get a bit bigger, making it even larger than some of the company's pro-level laptops.
+Apple's MacBook Air could be about to get a bit bigger, making it even larger than some of the company's pro-level laptops.

 Following reports from last year that Apple was looking into launching a 15-inch MacBook Air, Bloomberg's Mark Gurman has again added weight to those claims - suggesting that the new machine will debut this year.
 But other rumours of the return of the 12-inch MacBook look to have been premature.